Suspects at large after drive-by shooting at Colorado park sends 6 teens to hospital | NewsChannel 3-12

 The shooting happened around 12:45 p.m., police spokesperson Matthew Longshore said.

-School resource officers responded and applied a tourniquet to one victim, who went into surgery, the chief said.
+School resource officers responded and applied a tourniquet to two victims, one of whom went into surgery, police said.

 The victims have non-life-threatening injuries, the chief said.